Effects of Heroin Use: Short-Term, Long-Term, Side Effects, and Treatment

 - Reduced sensation of pain.

-The pleasurable feelings related to the “rush” will only be felt for a few minutes with more lasting feelings of sedation persisting for a few hours afterward.
-The duration of all effects will be dependent on the purity, dose, and route of administration–e.g., if the drug was snorted, smoked, or injected.
-Throughout the heroin high, the user may move between periods of being awake and asleep, referring to as “nodding.”
+The pleasurable feelings related to the “rush” will only be felt for a few minutes, with more lasting feelings of sedation persisting for a few hours afterward.
+The duration of all effects will be dependent on the purity, dose, and route of administration—e.g. if the drug was snorted, smoked, or injected.
+Throughout the heroin high, the user may shift between being awake and asleep, referring to as “nodding.”

-The high from heroin will decrease with continued use, as the user becomes increasingly tolerant of the drug.
-The onset of tolerance frequently promotes ingestion of higher and higher amounts, which can easily result in overdose.
+The high from heroin will decrease with continued use as the user becomes increasingly tolerant of the drug.
+The onset of tolerance frequently promotes the ingestion of greater and greater amounts, which can easily result in overdose.

-As people use heroin over time, the pleasurable short-term effects become overshadowed by numerous unwanted side effects of the substance.
+As people use heroin over time, the pleasurable short-term effects of the drug become overshadowed by numerous unwanted physiological and psychological side effects.
 Frequently, this occurs because the body adapts to the heroin in the system and takes action to counterbalance the effects.
 The side effects of heroin use include: